ONSdigital/sdx-deliver/README.md

 All submissions are stored within: `ons-sdx-{project_id}-outputs` in their respective folders.

 ### Secret Manager
 The gpg key used to encrypt JSON surveys: `dap-public-gpg` is managed by Google Secret Manager.
-A single API call is made on program startup and stored in `ENCRYPTION_KEY`.
 The location names of various servers are also stored as secrets.
 They are currently:
 * nifi-location-ftp
 * nifi-location-spp
+* nifi-location-dap
+* nifi-location-cdp
+* nifi-location-ns5
 * nifi-location-dap